morphh7/python-workspace/projects/EXIF-metadata-extractor/README.md

 ![Status](https://img.shields.io/badge/Status-Active-success.svg)

 A small CLI tool that reads the EXIF metadata embedded in image files.
-It can surface details such as the camera/device used, capture settings, timestamps, and — when present — GPS coordinates, which it converts to decimal degrees and a clickable Google Maps link.
+It can surface details such as the camera/device used, capture settings, timestamps, and if GPS coordinates present, it converts to decimal degrees and a clickable Google Maps link.

 ---